 Sol’s approach to sound design incorporates multilingual vocal samples, granular synthesis, and sequencers along with spatial audio technology.
-This allows you to create complex and dynamic sound environments that transport audiences to new realms of perception and experience.
+This allows you to create complex and dynamic sound environments.

 She is currently conducting research on the impact of next-generation audio, advances in spatial audio, and artificial intelligence on digital storytelling, exploring the future of immersive audio.

 Sol Rezza offers lectures and workshops related to immersive audio and digital sound storytelling.
 The main focus of these workshops is to develop production methodologies for sound digital narratives, emphasizing the components of immersive audio.